dchatry/blog/_posts/2018-11-28-periodically-check-web-page-get-notified-changes.markdown

 browser.close()
 ```

 And voilà!
-You get a notification on your phone as soon as a slot is free so you can be the first to book it! (thank you [IFTTT](http://ifttt.com/) for your wonderful webhooks!
+You get a notification on your phone as soon as a slot is free so you can be the first to book it! (thank you [IFTTT](http://ifttt.com/) for your wonderful webhooks)

 Now you can add this to your crontab with by adding the line:
 ```